 - The ISIC card costs money to get

 - Discounts are only available for students, travelers under 30, or full-time teachers or professors

 Bottom Line: You can sign up for your ISIC card online to start saving on travel and travel-related products and services.
 If you are not a student but are still under 30 years old, look for an International Youth Travel Card (IYTC).
 If you’re a teacher or professor, check out the International Teacher Identity Card (ITIC).

 If you are a student on a budget, you might think that traveling is out of reach — but it doesn’t have to be!
 There are websites that cater directly to students looking for a deal.

 Check out CheapOair, StudentUniverse, UNiDAYS, StudentRate, and Hostelworld for student discounts.

 Also, look into getting an ISIC card to access even more discounts on travel.

 Some of these deals are available if you are a young traveler (under 26 or 30 years old depending on the website), so they are worth checking out even if you aren’t a student.

-As always, do some price comparisons before you book and make sure you fully understand your reservation’s cancellation policy, since these can vary greatly between properties.
+As always, do some price comparisons before you book and make sure you fully understand your reservation’s cancellation policy since these can vary greatly between properties.

+Traveling as a student can be life-changing, create memories, and spark a lifelong love of seeing the world.
 Regardless of your budget, you can make it happen.
 Happy travels!